usmaanalii/javascript/ES6ForEveryone/02 - Arrow functions/analysis.md

 });
 ```

-Here, `this` will refer to the button element, if an arrow function was used, then `this` would point to the parent scope of the `addEventListener` method, in this case the `window` object.
+Here, `this` will refer to the button element.
+If an arrow function was used, then `this` would point to the parent scope of the `addEventListener` method, in this case the `window` object.

-Another example of when good old `function() {}` is better off, is when you are working with objects, like adding methods to the prototype.
+Another example of when `function() {}` is better off, is when you are working with objects, like adding methods to the prototype.

 ``` javascript
 class Car {